The Makah Tribe’s Winning Fight for Whaling Rights

 Join Our Membership - Free!

-A Key Moment in 2019
+________A Key Moment in 2019

 Under the Trump Administration, something important happened.
 On April 5, 2019, NOAA published a rule allowing the Makah to hunt whales for ten years.
 This rule was a big step in respecting the Makah’s treaty rights.